bleaktwig/yuadrem-wiki/docs/kins/imate.md

 <!-- NOTE.
 The building of a village is a collective task. -->

 **Tradition and Tanethism.**
 Imate tradition follows the belief in the divinity of the tree-gods and their relation to the Ring of Color<!-- TODO.
 Link. -->.
-They associate the god-trees to the six world signatures<!-- TODO.
+They associate the godtrees to the six world signatures<!-- TODO.
 I should explain this in the cosmology page... -->, and have unique signatures for each of the seven trees<!-- NOTE.
 Draw these signatures whenever I work on the imate apomantic system. -->.
-In general they don't place Om above the other god-trees, but they do praise their dead god more than the others.
+In general they don't place Om above the other godtrees, but they do praise their dead god more than the others.

 While many have adapted to Tanethism, their traditional cosmology does not recognize the Mevic Gods<!-- TODO.
 Link. --> as the makers of the tree-gods.
 They do, however, recognize Pheter<!-- TODO.
 Link. --> and Nix<!-- TODO.
 Link. --> as the forces of creation, and recognize the connection that Illuminants<!-- TODO.
 Link. --> have with Pheter.